-INVENTORIES - are stated at the lower of cost or net realizable value.
-Steel products are valued on the last-in, first-out ("LIFO") method.
-All other inventories are valued on the first-in, first-out ("FIFO") method.
+INVENTORIES - are stated at the lower of cost or net realizable value utilizing the first-in, first-out ("FIFO") method.

 PROPERTY, PLANT AND EQUIPMENT - is stated at cost and depreciated using the straight-line method over the estimated useful lives of the assets.